• +1 (855) 340-8946

 In the past, the rule of thumb was that volume controls were required.
 Today, there are few models that truly require it.
 For example:

-• Sankyo machines at their lowest setting are a tad too loud for us (85-90dB).
+- Sankyo machines at their lowest setting are just a bit too loud than we would like (85-90dB).

-• Kyoraku/Okay machines play elevator music at deafening levels for 15sec when turned on, then the machine can be played at zero volume if you choose.
-(100dB).
-On certain models, before elevator music it was a deafening siren.
+- Kyoraku/Okay machines play elevator music at loud levels (100dB) for 15sec when turned on, then the machine can be set to zero volume if so desired.
+On certain models, before elevator music it was a blaring siren.